Lemon Mousse (Vegan, Gluten Free)

 I can only describe this dessert as a lemon cloud.
-Make a batch of my lemon curd and gently fold it through whipped aquafaba until you have a pale, impossibly light dessert with bright lemon flavor. emipoon it into dessert cups and you have a wonderful lemon mousse or Citron Fromage as my mother called it.
+Make a batch of my lemon curd and gently fold it through whipped aquafaba until you have a pale, impossibly light dessert with bright lemon flavor.
+Spoon it into dessert bowls and you have a wonderful lemon mousse or Citron Fromage as my mother called it.
 Sometimes I scoop it into dessert bowls and pop them in the freezer before dinner.
 After dinner you will have a luscious lemony semifreddo to offer your guests.

 When we moved to the dilapidated Victorian house we now call home, an expert arborist told me I should cut down all the trees in my yard save for one Sugar Maple.
 Like the Red Queen in Alice he ordered Off with their their heads!
 I demurred.
 A big mistake, he told me I was making a big mistake.
 You’ll never have a garden, he told me, too much shade.